 How To Hold A Bowling Ball

-The key to success in this sport comes from honing and perfecting your technique, and this starts with learning how to hold the ball properly.
+The key to success in this sport comes from honing and perfecting your technique, starting with learning how to hold a bowling ball properly.

-Whether you are brand new to the world of bowling, or simply looking to boost your score with improved technique, read on for everything you need to know about holding a bowling ball properly and watch those strikes fly in!
+Whether you are new to bowling or looking to boost your score with improved technique, read on for everything you need to know about holding a bowling ball properly, and watch those strikes fly in!

 What Is Bowling?